Walking is a form of aerobic exercise

 coworkers, or pets.
 Set goals you can reach.

 count your steps.
 Wear it all day and try to take at least 2,000 more steps a

 day than you normally do, and gradually increase your steps over

-One way to do this is to be active 30 minutes a day, at least 5 days a week.
+- Set a goal.
+Try to walk at a moderate activity level for at least 2½ hours a week.
+One way to do this is to walk 30 minutes a day, at least 5 days a week.